-U.S.G.A. and local rules will govern the Tournament.
+U.S.G.A. and local rules will govern the tournament.

 No practice or play will be allowed on the tournament course, except on the putting green or practice fairway (if available) on the day of the tournament.
 No caddies or caddy wagons are allowed unless granted a waiver by the CIAC Golf Committee.
-Coaches are not permitted to accompany team members of his/her team on the course.

-BOYS NEW ENGLAND INDIVIDUAL GOLF TOURNAMENT:
+BOYS NEW ENGLAND INDIVIDUAL GOLF TOURNAMENT

-To Qualify -- The top three (3) boys from CIAC Division I, II, III, and IV will represent Connecticut in the New England Individual Golf Tournament.
-If one or more cannot participate -- we will select the next boy from that division.
+To Qualify - The top three (3) boys from CIAC Division I, II, III and IV will represent Connecticut in the New England Individual Golf Tournament.
+If one or more cannot participate, we will select the next boy from that division.

-The New England Individual Golf Tournament will be held at Bretwood Golf Club North Course, Keene, New Hampshire on Monday, June 18, 2012 at 8:00 a.m.
+The New England Individual Golf Tournament will be held at Bretwood Golf Club North Course, Keene, New Hampshire on Monday, June 16, 2014 at 8:00 a.m.
 All information pertaining to the New England's will be handed to the individual golfers representing Connecticut at their division tournament.

-GIRLS NEW ENGLAND INDIVIDUAL GOLF TOURNAMENT:
+GIRLS NEW ENGLAND INDIVIDUAL GOLF TOURNAMENT

-Eligibility -- Girls listed on the school's golf team eligibility form will be eligible to compete in the Girls New England Tournament which will be conducted in conjunction with the Division I, II, III and IV CIAC Golf Tournaments.
-The top seven (7) from the CIAC girls championship will qualify.
+Eligibility - Girls listed on the school's golf team eligibility form will be eligible to compete in the Girls New England Tournament which will be conducted in conjunction with the Division I, II, III and IV CIAC Golf Tournaments.
+The top seven (7) from the CIAC girls' championship will qualify.

-To Qualify -- Any girl competing in the CIAC Division I, II, III or IV golf tournament on a boys team will have her score considered for possible advancement to the New England Tournament.
+To Qualify - Any girl competing in the CIAC Division I, II, III or IV golf tournament on a boys' team will have her score considered for possible advancement to the New England Tournament.
 Individuals may qualify provided she has attained an average score of the course rating, plus ten (10) strokes or less per 9 holes for all dates played.
 This must be an average of at least ten (10) scores attained on Connecticut State Golf Association approved courses, and must be attested to by the golf coach.
-Of these the top seven (7) will qualify as individuals and play in this New England Qualifier.
+Of these the top seven (7) will qualify as individuals and play in this New England qualifier.
 NOTE: The plus ten strokes per nine holes calculated using the women's tees.
 Girls using men's tees will be granted additional strokes in accordance with the course ratings for men versus women (3.0).

-All girls wishing to participate in the New England Tournament MUST enter their scores by May 30, 2012 on the Girls Golf Individual Entry Form.
-Last day to count - Wednesday prior to pairings.
+All girls wishing to participate in the New England Tournament MUST enter their scores by June 4, 2014 on the girls' golf individual entry form.
+Last date to count -Wednesday prior to pairings.
 State tournament qualifies first seven (7) positions.
 Next five (5) entries will be from entry form.

-Matches played after Wednesday, June 6, 2012 will not count towards qualifications for the New England Tournament.
-Tournament rosters must be submitted to the CIAC by June 6, 2012.
+Tournament rosters must be submitted to the CIAC by June 5, 2014.

-The New England Individual Golf Tournament will be held at Bretwood Golf Club North Course, Keene, New Hampshire on Monday, June 18, 2012 at 8:00 a.m.
+The New England Individual Golf Tournament will be held at Bretwood Golf Club North Course, Keene, New Hampshire on Monday, June 16, 2014 at 8:00 a.m.
 All information pertaining to the New England's will be handed to the individual golfers representing Connecticut at their division tournament.

-Individuals who qualify for the New England Championship but opt not to play must call Walter Beck at (860) 752-9020 so that alternates can be invited to play.
+Individuals who qualify for the New England Championship but opt NOT TO PLAY must call Walter Beck at (860) 752-9020 so that alternates can be invited to play.